 Energy consumption per capita is almost 1.5 toe, including 1030 kWh of electricity (2019).

 Total energy consumption decreased to 2.2 Mtoe in 2019 after a 16%/year decrease between 2012 and 2016 and a rebound in 2017 and 2018.
 It increased seven-fold between 2001 and 2006 and slowed down to reach a peak in 2012 at 3.6 Mtoe, driven by gas consumption in industry.

 Graph: TOTAL CONSUMPTION MARKET SHARE BY ENERGY (2019%)

 Production of crude oil and condensates has been decreasing rapidly since 2008 (by around 8%/year) to 6.9 Mt in 2019.
 It increased dramatically following the commissioning of the first field of Alba in 1996 and then the Zafiro field, reaching a peak of 16 Mt in 2004.
 About 80% of the production is in the form of crude oil and 20% as condensates.
 Crude oil production comes almost entirely from three fields - Zafiro, Ceiba, and Okume - while condensates come from the Alba field.

 CO2 Fuel Combustion/CO2 Emissions

 Equatorial Guinea submitted its NDC (Nationally Determined Contribution) in 2018.
 It set a GHG emissions reduction target of 20% by 2030 and 50% by 2050 compared to 2010.

-CO2 emissions from fuel combustion are stable at around 4.4 MtCO2.
-They increased sharply between 2001 and 2012 due to the high development of gas in industry, but then were halved in four years, following a drop in gas consumption.
+CO2 emissions from fuel combustion stopped rising in 2019 and stood at around 5.3 MtCO2.
+They increased sharply between 2001 and 2012 due to the high development of gas in industry, but then dropped by 55% between 2012 and 2016, following a drop in gas consumption.

 Graph: CO2-ENERGY EMISSIONS (MtCO2)